N\'eron models of jacobians over base schemes of dimension greater than 1: Flatness of closure of the unit section in the Picard space is equivalent to existence of a N eron model

-\begin{corollary} Let $S$ be a separated excellent scheme, regular in codimension 1, and let $U \sub S$ be dense open and regular.
-Let $C/S$ a semistable curve which is smooth over $U$.
-Then there exists an open subscheme $U \sub V \sub S$ such that the complement of $V$ in $S$ has codimension at least 2 in $S$ and such that the Jacobian of $C_U /U$ admits a finite-type N\'eron model over $V$, whose identity component is a quasi-projective $V$-scheme. \end{corollary} \begin{proof}Alignment outside codimension 2 is clear from the definition.
-Existence of the N\'eron model follows immediately from \cref{lem:NM_exists} once we show that $C/S$ has a regular model outside some codimension 2 subscheme of $S$; the latter is \cref{prop:resolution_outside_codimension_2}.
-That the N\'eron model is of finite type follows from \cref{prop:NM_is_of_finite_type}, and that the identity component is a quasi-projective scheme holds since the same is true of $\on{Pic}_{C/S}$, which has the same identity component as the N\'eron model whenever they both exist. \end{proof}
+\begin{corollary} Let $S$ be an excellent scheme, regular in codimension 1, and let $U \sub S$ be dense open and regular.
+Let $C/S$ be a semistable curve which is smooth over $U$.
+Then there exists an open subscheme $U \sub V \sub S$ such that the complement of $V$ in $S$ has codimension at least 2 in $S$ and such that the Jacobian of $C_U /U$ admits a N\'eron model over $V$, whose identity component is a quasi-projective $V$-scheme. \end{corollary} \begin{proof} Removing some closed codimension-2 subscheme from $S$, we may assume $S$ is regular.
+Alignment outside codimension 2 is clear from the definition.
+Existence of the N\'eron model follows immediately from \cref{thm:balanced_equivalent_to_flat} and \cref{lem:NM_exists} once we show that $C/S$ has a regular model outside some codimension 2 subscheme of $S$; the latter is \cref{prop:resolution_outside_codimension_2}. \end{proof}

 \begin{proposition} Let $S$, $U$, $C$ be as in the statement of \cref{cor:NM_outside_codimension_2}.
 Then there exist: \begin{itemize} \item an open subscheme $U\sub V \sub S$ whose complement has codimension at least 2; \item a modification (proper birational map) $\tilde{C} \ra C_V$ which is an isomorphism over $U$ \end{itemize} such that $\tilde{C}$ is regular and $\tilde{C} \ra V$ is semistable. \end{proposition} \begin{proof} Throwing away codimension 2 loci, we reduce immediately to the case where $S$ is regular, and $S\setminus U$ is strict normal-crossings-divisor.
-By \cite[lemma 5.2]{Jong1996Smoothness-semi}, there exists a projective modification of semistable curves $\tilde{C} \ra C$ which is an isomorphism over $U$, and such that $\tilde{C}$ is regular outside some locus of codimension 3 in $\tilde{C}$.
-The image of the locus has codimension at least 2 in $S$; throwing it away, we are done. \end{proof}
+By \cite[lemma 3.2]{Jong1996Smoothness-semi}, there exists a projective modification of semistable curves $\tilde{C} \ra C$ which is an isomorphism over $U$, and such that $\tilde{C}$ is regular outside some locus of codimension 3 in $\tilde{C}$.
+The image of that locus has codimension at least 2 in $S$; throwing it away, we are done. \end{proof}